Mrs. Carina Garcia

 Mr. Schweigert is a graduate of Conrad Weiser in the class of 1993.
 He earned a Bachelor of Science from Penn State in Mathematics Education and a Master of Education from DeSales University.
 He has also taken various graduate courses at Drexel University, Kutztown University, and West Chester University.

 Mr. Schweigert has a Pennsylvania teaching certification in Mathematics.
-He currently teaches Honors Pre Calculus and all the Computer Science courses.
-He has previously taught Geometry, Advanced Topics of Math, and all levels of Algebra.
+He currently teaches all the Computer Science courses.
+He has previously taught Geometry, Advanced Topics of Math, Pre Calc Honors and all levels of Algebra.

 Ms. Beverly Wolfe

 Ms. Wolfe became an instructor at Conrad Weiser High School in 2003.
 She earned a Bachelor of Science in Mathematics Education from Millersville University, a Master of Education in Mathematics from Kutztown University, and a Master of Arts in Mathematics from West Chester University.
 Ms. Wolfe teaches A.P.
-Calculus, Honors Calculus, Algebra 2, and Concepts of Algebra 2/Geometry.
+Calculus, Honors Calculus, Algebra 2, Algebra 3/Trig, and Concepts of Algebra 2/Geometry.
 She has taught Algebra 1, Concepts of Algebra 1, and SAT Prep.
+Ms. Wolfe is a co-advisor for National Honor Society.

 The Mathematics Department offers a wide range of core and elective courses to expose students to the various topics of mathematics.